-Financial liabilities, which include Trade and Other Payables (except Advances from customers and tax-related payables), Mortgage Payables, Lease Liabilities and Advances from a Stockholder, are recognized when the Company becomes a party to the contractual terms of the instrument.
-All interest-related charges incurred on financial liabilities are recognized as an expense under the caption Finance Costs in the statement of profit or loss.
+Financial liabilities, which include Trade and Other Payables (except Advances from customers and tax-related payables), Mortgage Payables and Lease Liabilities, are recognized when the Company becomes a party to the contractual terms of the instrument.
+All interest-related charges incurred on financial liabilities are recognized as an expense under the caption Finance costs - net in the statement of profit or loss.

-Trade and other payables, mortgage payables and advances from a stockholder are recognized initially at their fair values and subsequently measured at amortized cost, using effective interest method for those with maturities beyond one year, less settlement payments.
+Trade and other payables and mortgage payables are recognized initially at their fair values and subsequently measured at amortized cost, using effective interest method for those with maturities beyond one year, less settlement payments.